Madeleine Clays has been a public school teacher in the U.S. for twenty years. She is passionate about education.

 Let me give you some examples of what I’m talking about.

 I teach in a school that serves students of a mid-high socioeconomic population.
-My school was on the “Schools to Watch” list last year.
+My school is considered "among the best" in my state.

 Yet upon returning to school last fall to prepare my classroom, I discovered my computer chair had disappeared from my desk, the clock on my wall was missing, my computer-printer connection was disabled, and my smart board remote had dead batteries.